-Angel and I recently interviewed a minimum wage motel housekeeper in Miami for a project we’re working on to support our New York Times bestselling book, Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs.
+Angel and I recently interviewed a minimum wage motel housekeeper in Miami for a side project we’re working on inspired by our New York Times bestselling book, Getting Back to Happy: Change Your Thoughts, Change Your Reality, and Turn Your Trials into Triumphs.
 “Do you like your job?” we asked her.
 To our surprise, she smiled from ear to ear and was breathless for a couple moments.
 She finally collected herself and said, “I can’t believe how much I love my job!
 I get to make dozens of our guests happy every day and feed my two beautiful children at the same time…”

 Talk about two back-to-back wake-up calls…

 There is always, always, always something to be grateful for!